 FOR ALL DISCIPLINES AND MEDIUMS

-UPCOMING FREE SPRING EVENTS:
+UPCOMING FREE EVENTS:

 This course explores the theories, knowledge bases, processes, and practices foundational to an entrepreneurial approach to art making and art management.
 Students explore and shape innovative creative ideas, learn how to develop and mold them into feasible forms, and then build both linear and nonlinear business plans for their Creative Placemaking projects and enterprises.
 [3 Credit Course.]